-In Americaâ€™s battle against al-Qaeda and their allies, the goal of the Navy SEALs is to be the best guns in the fightâ€”stealthy, effective, professional, and lethal.
+In Americaâ€™s battle against global terrorism, the goal of the Navy SEALs is to be the best guns in the fightâ€”stealthy, effective, professional, and lethal.
 Here for the first time is a SEAL insiderâ€™s battle history of these Special Operations warriors in the war on terrorism.

 â€śDown rangeâ€ť is what SEALs in Afghanistan and Iraq call their area of operations.
 In this new mode of warfare, â€śdown rangeâ€ť can refer to anything from tracking roving bands of al-Qaeda on a remote mountain trail in Afghanistan to taking down an armed compound in Tikrit and rousting holdouts from Saddam Husseinâ€™s regime.
 It could mean interdicting insurgents smuggling car-bomb explosives over the Iraqi-Syrian border or silently boarding a freighter on the high seas at night to enforce an embargo.
 In other words, â€śdown rangeâ€ť could be anywhere, anytime, under any conditions.